carldanley/alfred-hue/README.md

 ## NATS Requests Available

-Here is a list of the request events that `homelab-hue` listens for:
+Here is a list of the request events that `alfred-hue` listens for:

 - `hue.light.get`
 - `hue.light.set`